esrel/colorito/README.md

 >>> p.update_palette(HTML_PALETTE)
 ```

-If you want to add multiple palettes, you can call `update_palette` again:
+If you want to add mappings from multiple files, you can call `update_palette` again:
 ```python
 >>> from colorito import DEFAULT_PALETTE
 >>> p.update_palette(DEFAULT_PALETTE)